Mission to India: 'Let's continue joining forces'

 “One of the main problems Dutch companies face abroad, is finding reliable business service providers and quality local employees.
 The Holland Alumni Network is extremely helpful in this regard.
 During the business mixer, which we organised together with Nuffic and Neso India, we brought together 150 Dutch entrepreneurs and about 40 Indian Holland Alumni, who went on to become advisors, lawyers and jurists, among others.
 We also involved Indian and Dutch business services providers.
 Because of this event, a Dutch entrepreneur found a new accountant who could help him with the mandatory yearly audits in India.
 Another businessman got together with a Holland Alumnus because they both operate in the container export industry.
 The event led to countless opportunities for future collaborations.”

 “It was the first time we involved Nuffic’s Holland Alumni Network in a business mixer, but it will definitely not be the last.
 Dutch companies abroad are craving for local employees or local partners with experience in Holland and the Holland Alumni Network provides that.
 Together with our international hubs, we will continue collaborating with Nuffic in business mixers and career fairs in different countries.”

 “To be successful in India, we need more than just one trade mission.
 There is an enormous energy and willingness in The Netherlands to do business in India.
 NLinBusiness strongly believes Dutch companies, government and educational institutions should continue to join forces going forward.”

-‘It was clear as day to me that the Netherlands has the knowledge to make the difference in India’
+'It became so abundantly clear to me that the Netherlands has the knowledge to really make a difference in India.'

 Jelle Ferwerda, University of Twente, Faculty of Engineering Technology